limglenaldin/tokopedia-play-clone-fe/README.md

    ```
    docker-compose -f docker-compose.yml up --build -d
    ```
-   or if has installed `make`
+   or if it has installed `make`
    ```
    make compose-up
    ```
-4. Finally, it can be access on `http://localhost:3000`
+4. Finally, it can be accessed on `http://localhost:3000`

 ### Running via Pull Docker Image

-#### Prerequsite
+#### Prerequisite
 - Have installed docker on the machine

 #### Step to Run
-1. Pull docker image to your local machine
+1. Pull the docker image to your local machine
    ```
    docker pull limglenaldin/tokoplay
    ```
-2. Create container
+2. Create a container
    ```
    docker run -d -p 3000:3000 --name tokoplay limglenaldin/tokoplay
    ```
-3. Finally, it can be access on `http://localhost:3000`
+3. Finally, it can be accessed on `http://localhost:3000`